silverlabs-org/bitcoinsilver_core/test/functional/test-shell.md

 ## 4. Interacting with the `TestShell`

-Unlike the `Bitcoin_SilverTestFramework` class, the `TestShell` keeps the underlying Bitcoin_Silverd subprocesses (nodes) and logging utilities running until the user explicitly shuts down the `TestShell` object.
+Unlike the `BitcoinTestFramework` class, the `TestShell` keeps the underlying Bitcoind subprocesses (nodes) and logging utilities running until the user explicitly shuts down the `TestShell` object.

-During the time between the `setup` and `shutdown` calls, all `bitcoin_silverd` node processes and `Bitcoin_SilverTestFramework` convenience methods can be accessed interactively.
+During the time between the `setup` and `shutdown` calls, all `bitcoinsilverd` node processes and `BitcoinTestFramework` convenience methods can be accessed interactively.

 **Example: Mining a regtest chain**